 Bluefaced Leicester Sheep

-Bluefaced Leicester sheep are local to this area.
-Many farmers keep a small flock in addition to their main breed of Swaledales or Rough Fells.
+Many farmers in the North West keep a small flock of Blue Faced Leicester sheep in addition to their main breed of Swaledales or Rough Fells.
 The wool is long, curly and very fine.

 Shetland are small, primitive sheep.
 They come in a wide range of colours and markings.
 Their fleece is fine, but is often short.